 How to use iCloud to reset a forgotten passcode

-If you happen to have Find My iPhone setup on your device, you'll be able to use iCloud to erase it and restore it, which will in turn erase its passcode.
-It will also erase the contents of it, though, which means you'll lose photos and anything else you had stored on it unless you have an iTunes or iCloud backup.
+If you have Find My iPhone set up on your device, you'll be able to use iCloud to erase it and restore it, which will in turn erase its passcode.
+It will also erase the contents, though, which means you'll lose photos, apps, videos, messages and anything else you had stored on it.
+But you can restore these if you have an iTunes or iCloud backup.

 In order to do so, go to icloud.com/find from a computer or mobile device.
 There, you'll need to sign in with your Apple ID (the email address and password you use to login to the iOS App Store).

 You should see All Devices at the top of the window.
 Click that and choose the device you're locked out of.
 Then choose Erase.